 The online forums were launched in 2011, and the first Meridian base was established at Cornell Law School through the Clarke Program in East Asian Law and Culture.
 In 2014, the Korean base was established at Ewha Womans University and was quickly followed by the Japan base at the Institute of Social Science at the University of Tokyo in 2016.
 See all our current partner institutions.

-In 2018, Meridian 180 made a historic move to join the Buffett Institute for Global Studies at Northwestern University in Chicago.
-The integration of the Meridian model into the work of the Buffett Institute promises to open new opportunities for global partnerships and collaboration.
+In 2018, Meridian 180 made a historic move to join the Northwestern Buffett Institute for Global Affairs in Chicago.
+The integration of the Meridian model into the work of Northwestern Buffett promises to open new opportunities for global partnerships and collaboration.